How to File a Kentucky LLC or Corporation Amendment

 Step 1: Determine if you need to amend your Articles of Organization

-In Kentucky, the Articles of Organization is the form that officially creates an LLC; until you file your Articles, your LLC won’t technically exist.
+In Kentucky, the Kentucky LLC is the form that officially creates an LLC.
+Until you file your Articles, your LLC won’t technically exist.
 This form requires a lot of basic information about your business, including:

 • The LLC name